MasterAirscrachDev/BeanBotFullCommands/xblustone Commands.md

  <br>prestige<Prestige your Balls | !prestige (costs 1,000,000,000 Balls)
  <br>cows<Nothing can save you now
 ### Custom Commands
-card<SIMPLE CARDS BY BLUE | 100 Balls
+cards<SIMPLE CARDS BY BLUE | 100 Balls
  <br>cam<[[COULD BE USED TO SWAP TO MY FAZ CAM] | 600 Balls
  <br>eject<[EJECTS ME FROM THE BEAR] | 200 Balls
  <br>espam<[SPAMS "E".
 COULD ALSO BE USED TO KILL ME?] | 250 Balls